chec/commercejs-nextjs-demo-store/README.md

 chec register
 ```

 Follow the rest of the walk-through to set up your merchant details.
-Alternatively, you can go here to register for a Chec account.
+Alternatively, you can go [here](https://authorize.chec.io/signup) to register for a Chec account.

-**STEP 2.** Upload the data necessary to power your Chec store

-You can optionally skip the following steps for now, until after the deployment.
-Otherwise, start with uploading the below data:

-1. Shipping zone (at least one)

-- Sign into your Chec account once you’ve registered and go into the setup view in the sidebar.
-Navigate into the shipping tab and add a shipping zone.

-2. Categories (at least three)

-- Under Products in the sidebar, click to navigate into the Categories view and fill in Category Name and Permalink/Slug.
-For the sake of getting the deploy up and running before customizing your data later on, please add in the categories: Body Products, Hair Products, and Facial Products.

-3. Products (at least three) with:

-  - Product name
-  - Product description
-  - Price
-  - Enable shipping option
-  - Assign product to a category
-  - Custom permalink
-  - 1 variant with at least 2 options

 ## One-click Deploy with Netlify (recommended)

 The one-click deploy allows you to connect Netlify to your GitHub account to clone the `commercejs-nextjs-demo-store` repository and deploy it automatically.
-Be sure to go to Netlify and sign up for an account before clicking the deploy button.
+Be sure to go to [Netlify](https://app.netlify.com/signup) and sign up for an account before clicking the deploy button.

  [![Deploy to Netlify button](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/chec/commercejs-nextjs-demo-store)

-Please note that the site deploy will first fail as your have yet to enter in your environment variables for your Netlify site.
-Configure your site by going under the Build and Deploy settings then scroll down to Environment to enter your API key.
-You can access your Chec public key here as explained in the manual setup below.
+Please note that the site deploy will first fail as we have yet to enter in the environment variables for your Netlify site.
+Configure your site by going under the **Build and Deploy** settings then **Environment** to enter the API key.
+The value is automatically encrypted and stored in Netlify’s system.
+The key input is **CHEC_PUBLIC_KEY** and the value input is the Public Key.
+Please note that for the purpose of getting you up and running with a live deploy preview of the demo store, we have provided you with the public_key from our demo merchant account.
+Access this key (here)[https://github.com/chec/commercejs-nextjs-demo-store/blob/master/.env.example] and copy over the `CHEC_PUBLIC_KEY` value.

 ## Manual setup and Netlify deployment

-Manual setup involves cloning the repo into your local environment and deploying to Netlify.
+Manual setup involves cloning the repo into your local environment, seeding the provided sample data into your Chec account and deploying to Netlify.

 **STEP 1.** Clone the repo